How to generate all possible rational Wilf-Zeilberger forms?: Additive decompositions of WZ-forms

 \section{Additive decompositions of WZ-forms}

 Exact and uniform WZ-forms are special kinds of WZ-forms.
 Conversely, the following theorem shows that these two forms are the only basic building blocks of all possible WZ-forms.
-This section is dedicated to proving the following theorem, which is a generalization of Theorem~\ref{thm:structureWZ-pairs} to the multivariate setting. \begin{theorem} Any WZ-form can be decomposed into one exact WZ-form plus several uniform WZ-forms. \end{theorem} First we recall the following notion of isotropy groups first introduced by Sato~\cite{Sato1990} in order to prove the classical Ore--Sato theorem. \begin{definition}[Isotropy group] Let $ p\in K[\mathbf{x}] $.
+This section is dedicated to proving the following theorem, which is a multivariate generalization of Theorem~\ref{thm:structureWZ-pairs}. \begin{theorem} Any WZ-form can be decomposed into one exact WZ-form plus several uniform WZ-forms. \end{theorem} First we recall the notion of isotropy group, which was introduced by Sato~\cite{Sato1990} in order to prove the classical Ore--Sato theorem. \begin{definition}[Isotropy group] Let $ p\in K[\mathbf{x}] $.
 The set